bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 There are more exhaustive examples in the following sections.

-The second step is to run the `Scan` operation with a random offset.
+Once we have data in our table we can run the `Scan` operation with a random offset.
 We use the parameter `Limit` so that the scan stops after it found one entry, and we use `ExclusiveStartKey` to pass in a random offset.

 ```python